brandonschang/blackjack/README.md

 # blackjack
-A Python text version of the card game BlackJack.
+A text version of the card game BlackJack.
+Possible moves in the game are hit, stand, split, and doubledown.